Anthony Keck

 Anthony Keck (1726–1797) was an 18th-century English architect with an extensive practice in Gloucestershire, Worcestershire, Herefordshire and South Wales.

 Life

-Keck was born at Randwick, Gloucestershire in 1726 He designed in the "austere Neoclassical style of the late eighteenth century – a provincial follower of Robert Adam."
+Keck was born at Randwick, Gloucestershire in 1726.
+He designed in the "austere Neoclassical style of the late eighteenth century – a provincial follower of Robert Adam."

-He died at Kings Stanley, Gloucestershire, the village where he had his workshop and studio for most of his life, on 4 October 1797 at the age of seventy.
-He died at Beech House in the village, the home he partly designed for himself, and is buried in St. George's Church.
+He died on 4 October 1797 at the age of seventy, at Beech House, the home he partly designed for himself, in the village of King's Stanley, Gloucestershire, where he had his workshop and studio for most of his life.
+He is buried in St George's Church in the village.

 Works

 Keck is credited with designing some fifty country houses in the South-West of England and South Wales.
 His works include: